Surveying and Spatial Sciences Institute: Background

 The spatial sciences range from the traditional practices of surveying and cartography to the more recent practices using GPS, remote sensing and GIS.
 The spatial sciences involve the skills and understanding to capture, store, manage, manipulate, analyse, model, visualise, set-out and govern information that can be referenced to location.

 Information that can be related to a location is termed spatial information.
 Though predominantly perceived as geo (earth) related, spatial information can range from the anatomic to astronomic scale, from the real to the abstract entity, over any time period.

 SSSI acquire, integrate, manage, analyse, interpret, map or distribute information about a location in space and time.
 They develop, design, and provide related equipment, software and value-added services; undertake applied research, knowledge management and technology development; and manage, educate and train others.

-The spatial information industry is new, emerging, growing and a major player in the development of the nation's economy.
-The spatial information industry brings sophisticated skills and technology to major challenges facing the nation.
-It is the recognition of the strategic importance of the industry for policy, planning and operational activities which touch on all aspects of the way people and communities live, that is driving governments around the world to invest in the skilling of the workforce and the development of policies that will ensure the viability and growth of the industry (Cane Report).

 Objectives

-The institute's purpose & objectives are to empower members to strive for excellence in both, application and practice of surveying and spatial science.
+The institute's purpose & objectives are to support members in application and practice of surveying and spatial science.
 This is supported by promoting and representing professional interests of members that work in the discipline of surveying & spatial science.
 Additionally, the institute also facilitates the exchange of ideas and knowledge between members of the institute via lectures and conferences.

 In short, the institute provides with the following benefits to its members: